CustomTypeOne/LoopPatches/README.md

 The LoopPatches found in the **main** branch of LoopPatches can be applied to the released Loop code from the **main** branch of LoopKit/LoopWorkspace.

 The LoopPatches found in the **dev** branch of LoopPatches can be applied to the **dev** branch of LoopKit/LoopWorkspace.
-Often, the dev branch is identical to the main branch.
+The dev branch is often identical to the main branch.
 When there is a change required, it may take a few days for the dev branch to be updated.
+For each copy/paste block of text below - you will need to replace the word `main` with the word `dev` to use the dev branch for LoopPatches.

 ## **Table of Contents**